Do you use strong, unique passwords you can remember? If you can remember any of your passwords, then they are probably weak

 Dictionary attacks are conducted in a similar manner but run through commonly used words in logical combinations.
 In both cases, the simplest and toughest defence is length.
 The time it takes the software to crack your password rises exponentially as you increase its length.
 The more the merrier, consider 12 characters a bare minimum.

 Your browser memory is local, so if you lose or break your laptop you’ve lost all your passwords.
-Password managers work through your browser but your data is stored on the cloud, so you can access it via any other device.
+Password managers work through your browser but your data is stored on the cloud, so you can access it via any device.
 But password managers do a lot more than remember your logins.

-A password manager will generate passwords for you and it will happily create 64+ character passwords which hacking software would take years (literally) to bust.
-I use Lastpass as this provides a lot of solid features for free but there’s plenty to choose from (see link for reviews below).
+A password manager will generate passwords for you and it will happily create 64+ character passwords which hacking software would take millennia (literally) to bust.
+I use Lastpass as this provides a lot of solid features for free but there are plenty to choose from (see link for reviews below).

 On your own device, you can install your password manager app and you can save and access all the logins you use.
 On a device not your own, you can login to your password manager account via a web browser and access all your stored passwords manually.